-Humana Healthy Horizons covers medications administered in a provider setting, such as a physician office, hospital outpatient department, clinic, dialysis center or infusion center.
+Humana Healthy Horizons covers medications administered in a provider setting, such as a provider office, hospital outpatient department, clinic, dialysis center or infusion center.
 Prior authorization requirements exist for many injectables.
+Humana Healthy Horizons may add or remove drugs on the preauthorization list (PAL) throughout the year as directed by OHCA.
+The current PAL can be found at Humana.com/PAL.
 Medicaid providers may:

-- Obtain forms at Humana.com/MedPA

-- Submit requests by fax to 888-447-3430

-- View preauthorization and notification lists at Humana.com/PAL
+- Obtain forms at Humana.com/MedPA - Submit requests by: - Online (preferred): Visit Covermymeds. - Fax: Fax request to Humana Clinical Pharmacy Review (HCPR) Medical team at 888-447-3430. - Phone: Call HCPR Medical team at 866-461-7273, Monday Friday, 7 a.m.
+10 p.m., Central time. - View preauthorization and notification lists at Humana.com/PAL.